-Mexico continues to stand out as one of the most attractive markets for FinTech investment due to its legislation, large population size, dissatisfaction with traditional financial entities, and social characteristics.
+Mexico is one of the most attractive markets for FinTech investment due to its legislation, large population size, dissatisfaction with traditional financial entities and social characteristics.

-On the other hand, Colombia stands out in the FinTech ecosystem as the third market in Latin America in the development of fintech initiatives, below Mexico and Brazil as well as the 14th nation in the world.
+On the other hand, Colombia stands out in the FinTech ecosystem as the third market in Latin America in the development of fintech initiatives, below Mexico and Brazil, in addition, as the 14th nation in the world.

-Among the main markets that report the highest investment growth in the FinTech ecosystem are: electronic payments and remittances, loans, business finance management, and crowdfunding.
+Among the main markets that report the highest investment growth in the FinTech ecosystem are: electronic payments and remittances, loans, business finance management and crowdfunding.